PeDiot/twitter-inflation-perception/README.md

 This process has allowed us to obtain a monthly database for the past 3 years with the number of tweets mentioning prices, the number of tweets posted, and the proportion of tweets mentioning prices among the tweets posted.

+The indicator constructed is based on a 7/15/30-day moving average of standardized and non standardized daily number of tweets related to price.

+A  moving average  sentiment analysis was also used.

 These data were cross-referenced with monthly inflation data.
 At this stage, only a regression was tested to see if the number of monthly tweets could explain the inflation.
+Although results are statistically significant, it is not yet satisfying.

+Our project would have need to collect and label more tweets with a better filtering (on geographical caracteristics, type of accounts (institutionals, companies...) etc...).
+Other variables would also have been useful to explain inflation as it is clear that the monthly number of tweet can't fully capture inflation rate.

 ## References